FortiManager

 execute ping-options df-bit yes

-execute ping-options source <FortiGate ip used in fmg-source-ip in central mgmt>
+execute ping-options source <FortiGate IP used in fmg-source-ip in central mgmt>

-execute ping <fmg IP>
+execute ping <FortiManager IP>

-If there was packet loss, change the data size to 1470/1400/1350/1320/1312 and verify on which data size value there was no packet loss.
+If there was packet loss, change the data size to 1470/1400/1350/1320/1312 and verify on which data size value had no packet loss.
+Then, if necessary, adjust the FortiManager side with the following CLI commands:

-The source IP of the FortiGate can also be configured to use the respective IP of the FortiGate, which is reachable with the FortiManager.
+• The source IP of the FortiGate can also be configured to use the respective IP of the FortiGate, which is reachable with the FortiManager.
 This is useful for cases such as VPN access.

 config system central-management